TamizhSK/Unmai.ai/frontend/README.md

-# Verity Frontend
+# unmai.ai Frontend

-This is the frontend application for Verity AI, built with Next.js 15 and React.
+This is the frontend application for unmai.ai, built with Next.js 15 and React.

 ## Getting Started